behrlevi/behrlevi.github.io/pages/about.md

 # About

 I'm a system administrator currently working at a biofuel factory.
-My current duties involve responding to tickets as a level 1 user support, managing active directory, FortiGate firewall VPN and a couple of other systems including a CCTV server.
+My current duties involve responding to tickets as a firs level user support, managing active directory, FortiGate firewall VPN and other systems including a CCTV server.
 I'm currently studying for the CCNA and would like to escalate my career into network operations and eventually, become a cybersecurity professional.
 I'm also pursuing a university degree in computer science.